aimhubio/aimstack.io/posts/ai-observability-with-aimos-a-deep-dive-into-the-langchain-debugger.md

 We'll look at a sample script to see how well LangChain Debugger and the scripts work together.
 It will highlight the main features of LangChain Debugger which logs LLMs prompts and generations, tools inputs/outputs, and chains metadata.

+In this guide, we will prompt "What are the number of parameters in OpenAI’s GPT5 (based on rumors) and GPT4?
+What is the logarithm (base e) of the difference between the number of parameters?

 > [AimOS 🔍 ](https://github.com/aimhubio/aimos)— A user-friendly observability platform for AI systems.
 It's adaptable, scalable, and versatile.

 ## Executing LangChain Debugger: A Step-by-Step Guide

 Let's do a practical example using a script to interact with LangChain to show how well it works with AimOS and LangChain Debugger.